paser-group/continuous-secsoft/fall25-ssp/project/README.md

 #### Task-6 (Additional Task) for the Students in COMP 6700 and COMP6700-D

 > Create an additional column called `VALIDATED` in the CSV from Task-5.
 It will be a Boolean flag: 1 or 0.
-You will assign 1 if you see the title or the body of the pull request to be actually related to security based on your knowledge and also based the keyword scan.
+You will assign 1 if you see the title or the body of the pull request to be actually related to security based on your knowledge.
+You will need to only manually inspect bodies and titles of pull requests for which the *SECURITY* flag is `1`.
 Otherwise you will assign 0.
 The new CSV file will have the following header and data:

 ```
 ID: ID of the pull request